kartonfarkas/api_docs/source/suite/emails/section_list.rst

-Listing Sections in a Template Based Email Campaign
+Listing Sections in a Template-Based Email Campaign
 ===================================================

 Returns a list of sections used in a particular template-based email campaign.